 After all, reflection is the key to progression.

-When did you last judge someone who didn’t even know?
+When did you last judge someone you didn’t even know?

 In one word, what’s standing between you and your biggest goal?